 Questions to Ask Before You Commit

-When you are shortlisting AP automation platforms, the following questions surface the differences that matter for Australian finance teams:
+When you are shortlisting AP automation platforms, the following questions surface the differences that matter for Australian finance teams.
+Ask these in a live demo, not from a slide deck.

 - When a supplier’s bank account changes on an incoming invoice, what does your platform do automatically?
 Does it require a user to check, or does it flag proactively?